Last Updated Sep 23, 2022, 10:11 AM ET

 While the legal landscape is in flux, regulated Maryland sportsbooks will likely authorize the use of credit cards, debit cards, ACH transfers, pre-paid cards, cash at casino cages, and digital payment methods like PayPal for minimum deposits.
 Similar options should be available for withdrawals, too.

-The five retail casinos offer these popular bet types: moneylines, Over/Unders (totals), point spreads, parlays, teasers, futures, and live bets.
+The six retail casinos offer these popular bet types: moneylines, Over/Unders (totals), point spreads, parlays, teasers, futures, and live bets.
 It would make sense that all other upcoming sportsbooks do the same.

-Again, although there are only five total options right now, Maryland's competitive landscape should ultimately benefit its consumers.
+Again, although there are only six total options right now, Maryland's competitive landscape should ultimately benefit its consumers.
 We always advise players to shop betting lines and compare pricing before making a bet.

 The speed at which you secure sports bet winnings is important.
 Review the sportsbook's terms and conditions and read third-party reviews to gauge their response times.
 Depending on the sportsbook or withdrawal method, you may incur fees on the transaction.